 Concurrency

-How Multicore CPUs Killed Object-Oriented Programming
+How Multicore CPUs Changed Object-Oriented Programming

-OOP’s reference semantics were manageable in single-threaded code.
+OOP’s implicit reference semantics were manageable in single-threaded code.
 But when CPUs went multicore in 2005, hidden shared state went from ‘confusing’ to ‘catastrophic.’
-This is why Go, Rust, and modern languages abandoned default references for value semantics.
+This is why Go and Rust refined OOP: keeping methods and encapsulation while replacing inheritance with composition and implicit references with value semantics.

 Go's Value Philosophy: Part 1 - Why Everything Is a Value, Not an Object